Shrimp Scampi Meatballs

 • Rub your hands with a little bit of oil and roll meatballs that are about an inch to an inch and a half in diameter.

-• Once the meatballs are just done, add pressed garlic and let it sear for a few seconds.
+• Once the meatballs are just done, add pressed garlic to the pan and let it sear for a few seconds.

-• Add white wine and let it simmer for about a minute.
+• Pour in white wine and let it simmer for about a minute.

 • Add butter, saved juice from veggies, and seasoning.
 Add salt if needed.
 After butter melts, gently shake the pan to mix sauce ingredients well.
 Cover and cook for a couple of minutes.